waldur/waldur-docs/docs/admin-guide/mastermind-configuration/notifications.md

 ### invoices.upcoming_ends_notification

-A notification about upcoming ends
+A notification about upcoming contract ending.
+The recipients are organization owners.

 #### Templates